ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Bad damage falloff and velocity.
 Bad range.
    - Average spread.
 Spread gets worse as ammo depletes.
    - Holds 5 (+1) *Pistol Cartridges*, 1 second reload (individual), internal.
-   - Average firerate.
+   - Average firerate, semiautomatic.
 - Made from copper ingots, a lightning rod, Cheap Gun Parts, and planks.
 - Flavor text: *"A lightning rod fashioned into the likes of a pistol.
 It is said that the shots never hit the same target twice."*

 ### Decent Guns
 These would require "Decent Gun Parts", a more midtier item that requires iron and redstone.

+**Piston-Tol**
+- Look is that of a pistol with a piston-like slide, it has a barrel and grip of iron (gunmetal-esque).
+- Stats are mediocre at best.
+   - Average damage falloff and velocity.
+Decent range.
+   - Average spread.
+   - Uses *Pistol Mags*, 5 second reload.
+   - Average firerate, semiautomatic.
+- Made from iron ingots, redstone, Decent Gun Parts, a piston, and a redstone torch.
+- Flavor text: *"A pistol with a slide made from a piston.
+A nice and average firearm that is all around useful."*
 ### Pristine Guns
 These would require "Pristine Gun Parts", and item that requires more expensive materials.

 ### Exotic Guns
-These would be found as treasure or as rare oddities and would do unique and gimmicky things.
+These would be obtained as treasure or as rare oddities from various sources and would do unique and gimmicky things.

 **Stickybomb Launcher**
 - Look is that of the Stickybomb Launcher from ***TF2***.